Contents

 The beauty of this marathon is a combination of sport and adventure.

-Kilimanjaro Marathon provides them an opportunity to engage with local people.
+Kilimanjaro Marathon provides them with an opportunity to engage with local people.

 Enjoy the view and banana farms along the way.